SaraSanSan/BI-learning/GoogleBI_3_5_EndOfCourse-3-Project.md

 ## Tony: Career-building strategies

-my name is Tony and I'm a finance program manager here at google for the last five years.
+My name is Tony and I'm a finance program manager here at google for the last five years.
 I interviewed financial analysts and a lot of financial assets with a specific focus towards business intelligence and